 Over an extended period, the dosage of Suboxone is reduced to slowly alleviate painful withdrawal from methadone.

-The use of Suboxone should be carefully monitored, and based on a complete medical history and details of treatments used in the past.
+The use of Suboxone should be carefully monitored and based on a complete medical history and details of treatments used in the past.

 have all patient information before prescribing Suboxone.
 It should not be used by pregnant women

 - It shouldn’t be prescribed to patients with a

 - Under the supervision of a certified medical practitioner, and careful monitoring, Suboxone may be prescribed for a short time

 - For the best outcomes, it’s important that you work with a knowledgeable professional in the use of Suboxone to treat methadone addiction, regardless if your course of treatment is 12 weeks or 12 months.

 While the use of Suboxone to treat methadone addiction has increased, so has abuse of Suboxone.
-In fact, recovery from Suboxone addiction often requires highly-specialized holistic therapies to address withdrawal.
+In fact, recovery from Suboxone addiction often requires highly specialized holistic therapies to address withdrawal.
 People with Suboxone addiction often employ the services of professionals in recovery, and rehabilitation centers with extensive experience in treating Suboxone addiction.

 If you suspect that you’ve become addicted to the cure, Suboxone, talk to your recovery specialist immediately to start a step-down regimen to manage a Suboxone addiction.

-Hawaii Island Recovery
+Call Hawaii Island Recovery Today

 Hawaii Island Recovery is experienced in Suboxone addiction, providing addiction recovery services in beautiful, peaceful, and supportive surroundings.